Structured Binary Neural Networks for Image Recognition: Introduction

-On the other hand, the higher-level structural information can be better preserved than the \emph{value approximation} approaches.
-In practice, while the \emph{value approximation} based approaches show promising performance on image classification tasks, they often perform poorly on more challenging tasks such as semantic segmentation and object detection.
+Third, the higher-level structural information can be better utilized than the value approximation approaches.
+In practice, while the value approximation based approaches show promising performance on image classification tasks, they often perform poorly on more challenging tasks such as semantic segmentation and object detection.
 Relying on the proposed group decomposition strategy, we are able to exploit task-specific information or structures and further design flexible binary structures according to specific tasks to compensate the quantization loss for general tasks.

-First, for semantic segmentation, we are motivated by Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2017rethinking, chen2018encoder}, which is built on top of extracted features of the backbone network.
+Specifically, for semantic segmentation, we are motivated by Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2017rethinking, chen2018encoder}, which is built on top of extracted features of the backbone network.
 To capture the multi-scale context, we propose to directly apply different atrous rates on parallel binary bases in the backbone network, which is equivalent to absorbing ASPP into the feature extraction stage.
-As will be shown, our strategy significantly boosts the performance on semantic segmentation without increasing much computational complexity of the binary convolutions. \bohan{Second, we further extend the proposed approach to building quantized networks for object detection.
+As will be shown, our strategy significantly boosts the performance on semantic segmentation without increasing much computational complexity of the binary convolutions.
+Moreover, we further extend the proposed approach to building quantized networks for object detection.
 Building low-precision networks for object detection is more challenging since detection needs the network to output richer information, locations and categories of bounding boxes.
 Several works in literature address quantized object detection \cite{jacob2017quantization, li2019fully, wei2018quantization}.
 There is still a considerable performance gap between quantized object detectors and their full-precision counterparts.
-To tackle this problem, we apply our GroupNet and propose a new design modification to better accommodate the quantized object detector and achieve improved detection accuracy.} Last, it is worth mentioning that our structure approximation strategy and the value approximation strategy are complementary rather than contradictory.
+To tackle this problem, we apply our GroupNet and propose a new design modification to better accommodate the quantized object detector and achieve improved detection accuracy.
+Last, it is worth mentioning that our structured approximation strategy and the value approximation strategy are complementary rather than contradictory.
 In fact, both are important and should be exploited to obtain highly accurate BNNs.